surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Calculate column with Pivot Offset

 For example we have below query:
-Now you want to look at the data by customerid then you add customer id if we want to check the difference between the quantity sum in each month.
+Now you want to look at the data by customer-id then you add customer id if we want to check the difference between the quantity sum in each month.
 ${ROOT.BI_ORDERS.sum_QUANTITY} -bi.pivot_offset( #{ROOT.BI_ORDERS.sum_QUANTITY} ,0,-1)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwNTAxOTM5OV19
+eyJoaXN0b3J5IjpbLTI5NDkyMzg2Nl19
 -->